arlenner/api-doc-20-dev/operations/unique-ops/accounting/changeDemoBalance.md

                 selector: '#once-daily-warning',
                 theme: 'grey',
                 title: 'WARNING:',
-                message: `Keep in mind, you can only call this endpoint once daily.
+                message: `Keep in mind, retail API users can only call this endpoint once daily.
 If you are using this to perform some kind of account reset you will be limited to one daily adjustment.`, showWhen() {
                     return !window[TDV].SiteStorage.getIsVendor();
                 }